Accord-Project/aec3po/README.md

 * The `public` folder is ignored by git.
 It is where temporary files are generated.
 * The HTML Documentation may be automatically generated using ex. pyLODE.
 * The `public` folder may be published to a server.

-## Examples

-Folder `examples` contains examples for AEC3PO

-## Alignments

-Folder `external` contains useful excerpts of external ontologies and vocabularies that may be considered useful for the development or alignemnt of AEC3PO.
-Terms in the AEC3PO may be aligned to

-## AEC3PO Dissemination

 ## TBC